SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/describe_columns.rst

 Examples
 ==============
-The following is an example of the **DESCRIBE COLUMNS** command:
+The following is an example of the ``DESCRIBE COLUMNS`` command:

 .. code-block:: postgres

-   DESCRIBE COLUMNS DATABASE master SCHEMA public TABLE local
+   DESCRIBE COLUMNS DATABASE master SCHEMA public TABLE t1;

 Output
 =============
-Using the **DESCRIBE COLUMNS** command generates the following output:
+Using the ``DESCRIBE COLUMNS`` command generates the following output:

 .. list-table::
    :widths: auto